Faculty of Economics, Tohoku University

 Books

-A Mixed Sphere of Public and Private: Individuals and Civic Corporations in Early Modern England (Toyko, 2024)
+The Interplay between Public and Private Spheres: Individuals and Civic Corporations in Early Modern England (Toyko, 2024)

 The Formality and Informality in Early Modern English Towns (Tokyo, 2010)